 Stroller – either take one, rent one or buy one down there.
+Click here for the best stroller for Disney World.
 Don’t think that because your child is 5 they won’t need a stroller.
 They will.
 If you stay late for the fireworks, you will be glad you have it.

 I am always on the fence about packing things such as diapers.
 They are so heavy.
 Usually, I packed enough for 2-3 days.
 I made sure we went to the local drugstore or supermarket and bought the rest.

 Baby wipes – trust me, you are touching so much stuff between the rides, the handrails while waiting in lines, transportation, etc. everyone will want baby or anti-bacterial wipes.
 Pack enough.

 Whew!
 That’s a lot to remember!
 My Disney World packing list has all of the above plus more.
 You can download the checklist from my resource library if you already subscribe to my newsletter (the password is at the bottom of all my emails) or submit the below form to subscribe.
 Don’t worry, we won’t send you spam.

 - 7 Simple ways to save money at Disney

 - Disney Planning Guide (printable): 5 tips for an (almost!) stress-free Disney trip

 Are there Disney items you take that are not on the list?
 Please let me know in the comments!